Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 7. Which statement is true in relation to security in AWS?
     - A. AWS manages everything related to EC2 operating systems.
+      [Customers must patch and secure their own EC2 OS.]
     - B. AWS customers are responsible for patching any database software running on Amazon EC2.
     - C. Server side encryption is the responsibility of AWS.
+      [AWS provides encryption options, but customers must enable and configure them.]
     - D. AWS is responsible for the security of your application.

     <details markdown=1><summary markdown='span'>Answer</summary>